camlogical/Secuhex/README.md

-# 1Hack
+# Secuhex
-> Desktop Application for the popular forum onehack.us
+> Desktop Application for the popular forum Secuhex.com
 ## What is Secuhex.com ?
 1Hack is forum where everyone can share knowledge with each other.
 There are alot of tutorials, guides and articles for free.
 Sometimes there are giveaways ,too :wink:
 ## What is this application then?